The government is advising travellers heading for European Union countries to check their mobile phone provider's roaming charges.

-Before the rules changed, using a mobile phone in Europe was expensive, with cases of people returning from trips to find bills for hundreds or even thousands of pounds waiting for them.
+Before the roaming rules changed, using a mobile phone in Europe was expensive, with cases of people returning from trips to find bills for hundreds or even thousands of pounds waiting for them.

 - A £45-a-month limit on the amount that customers could be charged for using mobile data abroad before having to opt into further use